postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 ### Removing elements from Workspaces

 When you remove a Workspace, it is no longer visible in that particular Workspace.
 The element is still available in any other Workspace where it exists.
-You cannot remove the "Activity" feed.

-You can remove an element from a Workspace in the Postman app sidebar, or in the Workspaces dashboard.
+You can remove an element from a Workspace in the Postman app sidebar, or in the [Workspaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"}.

 #### Removing collections from a Workspace in the sidebar

 In the Postman app, select a collection and click the ***Ellipsis (...)*** button.

 Click "Remove from Workspace".
-The collection is no longer visible in the Workspace the appears in the header bar.
+The collection is no longer visible in the Workspace the appears in the header bar, which is "Neutrino level detection" in this example.

 [![remove sidebar](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-remove-WS-via-sidebar.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-remove-WS-via-sidebar.png)

 #### Removing elements from a Workspace in the dashboard

-In the Workspaces dashboard, click an element.
+In the [Workspaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"}, click an element.
 In this example, we click "Collections".

-Click the **Ellipsis** button in the element you want to remove and select "Remove from workspace".
-The Workspace is no longer visible in the Workspace that appears in the header bar.
+Click the ***Ellipsis (...)*** button in the element you want to remove and select "Remove from workspace".
+The Workspace is no longer visible in the Workspace that appears in the header bar, which is "Neutrino level detection" in this example.

 [![remove dashboard](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-publish-or-removepWS.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-publish-or-removepWS.png)

 ### Deleting Workspaces

 When you delete an element, you erase its existence in Postman.
-You cannot delete the "Activity" feed.

-To delete Workspace, go to the Workspaces dashboard and select a Workspace.
+To delete Workspace, go to the [Workspaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"} and select a Workspace.
 In this example, we select a team Workspace to delete.

-Click the **Ellipsis** button in the element you want to delete and select "Delete".
+Click the ***Ellipsis (...)*** button for the element you want to delete and select "Delete".

 [![delete workspace menu](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-elipsis-menu-team.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-elipsis-menu-team.png)